Modern Platform Features

 Component Interaction Pattern

-The typical data flow is: FlexCard displays summary data (read via DataRaptor Extract) and offers an action button that launches an OmniScript.
+The typical data flow: FlexCard displays summary data (read via DataRaptor Extract) and offers an action button that launches an OmniScript.
 The OmniScript collects user input across multiple steps, then calls an Integration Procedure to orchestrate the backend.
 The Integration Procedure uses DataRaptors to read/write Salesforce data, Decision Matrices for rule lookups, and Expression Sets for calculations.
-This separation of concerns is architecturally similar to an MVC pattern.
+This separation of concerns mirrors an MVC pattern.

 OmniScript vs Screen Flow